Table Tennis Serving: A Complete Guide

 The serve is the only time in a game of table tennis where you have complete and total control over your shot, at least when it comes to speed, spin, and placement.
 So you should take complete advantage of it.

 You should also consider that while you might not win points from your serves in the first few hits, they help you establish the kind of rally in which you are stronger.
-Say, for example, you’re playing an aggressive looper with a terrible short game, a short chop serve is an excellent option that will shut down their means of attack.
-This means you can use your stronger short game, and implement the first attack when an opportunity presents itself.
+Say, for example, you’re playing an aggressive looper with a terrible short game.
+A short chop serve is an excellent option that will shut down their means of attack.
+This means you can use your stronger short game and implement the first attack when an opportunity presents itself.

 What Makes a Great Serve?